Camp John Hay

 Buried in this tomb.

-Since 1997 Camp John Hay has been closed to the public, and has been undergoing upmarket redevelopment for a country club, hotel, restaurants, and condominiums.
-This new incarnation of Camp John Hay will be known as Club John Hay.
+Starting in 1997 Camp John Hay (now known as Club John Hay) was closed to the public for a long period, and underwent upmarket redevelopment for a country club, hotel, restaurants, and condominiums.